Loved Time Trap? Here Are 7 Movies You Will Also Like

 Directed by Mark Dennis and Ben Foster, ‘Time Trap’ is a fascinating indie science fiction film about dimension rifts and time and space distortion.
 It follows archaeology professor Hopper (Andrew Wilson) and his students Taylor (Reiley McClendon) and Jackie (Brianne Howey) as they explore a mysterious cave system in Texas.
-After Hopper goes missing, the search for him leads his students and others to the cave where they began experiencing strange and life-threatening phenomena.
-They soon realize that that cave is located within a wormhole, and time moves differently in there than the outside world.
+After Hopper goes missing, the search for him leads his students and others to the cave, where they begin experiencing strange and life-threatening phenomena.
+They soon realize that that cave is located within a wormhole, and time moves differently there than in the outside world.
 Now, they must survive all the perils of the cave if they want to get out of there alive.
-If you love movies like ‘Time Trap’ that deal with time travel and the paradox it creates, this is the list for you.
-You can watch several of these movies like Time Trap on Netflix, Hulu or Amazon Prime.
+If you love movies similar to ‘Time Trap’ that deal with time travel and the paradox it creates, this is your list.

 7. Cube 2: Hypercube (2002)